 Blickling Estate walk

-A refreshing walk around most of the Blickling Estate parkland, visiting points of interest including the Tower and Mausoleum.
+Enjoy a refreshing walk around most of the Blickling Estate parkland, visiting points of local historical interest including the Tower, Brickyard and Mausoleum.

-From Blickling main car park, facing the visitor centre, skirt the left-hand side of the building and follow the path down to the lane.
+From Blickling main car park, facing the visitor centre, go round the left-hand side of the building and follow the path down to the lane.

-A view of the top of Blickling Hall from the Visitor Centre in the main car park, at the start of the walk
+Enjoy the view of the top of Blickling Hall from the visitor centre in the main car park, at the start of the walk.

 Cross the lane and turn right past the Buckinghamshire Arms, then turn left and walk past the front of the main house driveway.